knowit/snappysense/aws-iot-backend/MQTT-PROTOCOL.md

 in the sequence number hence indicates a reboot (but since not every observation is uploaded it is not possible to detect all reboots using this fact).

-The payload contains fields that represent the last valid readings of the sensors that are on the device.
+The payload contains fields that represent the last valid observations of the sensors that are on the device.
 Each factor is reported by the device under the field name `F#<factor-name>` to avoid name clashes.
 See the FACTOR table of DATA-MODEL.md for the `<factor-name>` values.